tjweisman/math_website/weisman/site/frisbee/let_it_ride.md

 Each state is *controlled* by one of the two players.
 If a player controls a state, then whenever the game is in that state, the player can choose to either *bank* or *ride*; then the game will transition to some other state, which depends only on the player's choice and the outcome of a random variable (whether or not that player scores a point, if they choose to let it ride).

 A number of states represent *win conditions* for each player.
-The goal of each player is to assign a choice to each possible game state, which maximimizes the probability that the game ends in one of their win conditions.
+The goal of each player is to assign a choice to each game state in their control which maximimizes the probability that the game ends in one of their win conditions.

 ### Naive solution for competitive MDP: backwards induction